Wynntils/Antiope/README.md

 ```

 And also download [Maven](https://maven.apache.org/download.cgi) if you don't have it.
 Extract it somewhere and add the `bin` folder to your `PATH`.
+It is possible to download Maven to the host Windows machine and add it to Windows' `PATH`.

+Lastly, note that you can access Windows host machine files from WSL at `/mnt/c/` (or any other drive letter).

 At this point, you should have folder `/usr/lib/jvm` with some copies of your Linux JDK.
 Ensure your `JAVA_HOME` is pointed to the correct directory (probably some variation of `/usr/lib/jvm/java-11-openjdk-amd64/`).